brucou/movie-search-app/article/article.md

   the query
 ```

-[^1]: In actual BDD, you would actually consolidate those 11 assertions in two or three
+[^1]: Well, a small page actually.
+In actual BDD, you may consolidate those 11
-scenarios, adopt whatever syntax of the BDD tool under use, and a few other things.
-Let's not
+assertions in maybe three scenarios, with a more accurate syntax, and a few other things.
+Let's
-bother with that now.
+not bother, shall we.

 In terms of visual design, it would go like this :